Dave839383/aiohttp-restful-tictactoe/README.md

 ```
 { 'square' : <a_number> }
 ```
-Each player needs to select a square to make a move to from 1 to 9
+Each square needs to be a number from 1 to 9, with each number representing a square in the following grid:

+1 2 3
+4 5 6
+7 8 9

 ### PLAYING A FULL GAME WITH THE REQUESTS LIBRARY
 ```